SilverJolteon/FreedomDX/README.md

     > Enables the ability to load custom files from `ms0:/PSP/SAVEDATA/FDXDAT/NATIVEPSP/<GAMEID>/`.
 These files are in the name format of four numbers (IE: "4960").
 The original files can be extracted using [mhff](https://github.com/svanheulen/mhff/tree/master/psp).
 By SilverJolteon

     > Included are english dialogue files for Portable.
+  - ### Visible Felyne Skills
+    > Shows which skillsets each Felyne has.
+By SilverJolteon
+  - ### Gathering Hall Drink Buff
+    > When enabled, can get a quick Health and Stamina boost without leaving the Gathering Hall, based on how many Felyne Chefs you have working in your kitchen.
+Ported by SilverJolteon from IncognitoMan's FUC
   - ### English Menu Patch (Portable)
     > Translates Menus, Items, Equipment, Skills, etc. into English.
 By YuzucchiNyan
   - ### English Quest Patch (Portable)
     > Translates non-event quests into English.
-By SilverJolteon
-  - ### Instant supply box collection
-    > Removed delay when taking items from supply box.
-Ported by SilverJolteon from IncognitoMan's FUC
-  - ### Visible Felyne Skills
-    > Shows which skillsets each Felyne has.
 By SilverJolteon

 ## Usage
 Place the `FDXDAT` folder in `ms0:/PSP/SAVEDATA/` and apply the ISO patch with [DeltaPatcher](https://www.romhacking.net/utilities/704/) to your respective version.